francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 Public key authentication can also be performed using the HTTP Signature Authentication scheme {{HTTP-SIGNATURE}}.
 The `<k>` parameter designates the key ID of the public key used by the authentication process.
-Classical SSH implementations usually do not assign IDs to public keys.
-The value `<k>` can therefore be set to the cryptographic hash of the public key instead.

 ~~~~
   Client